 8. Data also shows DDoS attackers shifting to repeated, short-lived attacks

 Even so, DDoS attacks are becoming less about prolonged attacks and more about attack size and frequency.
-Over 90 percent of DDoS attacks in Q3 2020 lasted less than four hours.
-However, around 0.11% of attacks lasted more than 130 hours.
+Over 90 percent of DDoS attacks in Q1 2021 lasted less than four hours.
+However, Cloudflare warns that these short burst attacks are often used to test the victim’s defenses.

 9. Attacks serving over 100 GB/s of data increased 967 percent between 2019 and 2020